cargo-lambda/cargo-lambda/README.md

 cargo lambda build --target aarch64-unknown-linux-gnu
 ```

-ℹ️ Starting in version 0.7.0, you can use the shortcut `--arm` to compile your functions for Linux ARM architectures:
+ℹ️ Starting in version 0.6.2, you can use the shortcut `--arm64` to compile your functions for Linux ARM architectures:

 ```
-cargo lambda build --arm
+cargo lambda build --arm64
 ```

 #### Build - Compilation Profiles